APrettyCoolProgram/dvn/README.md

 ## Manifest components

+> **REMINDER!**
+> Any `\` characters need to be escaped as `\\`!

 Manifest files contain the following components:

 * `EnvironmentName`
-The name of the environment (e.g., "myproj")
+The name of the environment (e.g., "myproj").

 * EnvironmentDescription`
-The description of the environment (e.g., "My project environment")
+The description of the environment (e.g., "My project environment").

 * `BackupEnabled`
-Determines if the data backup functionality is *enabled* ("true"), or *disabled* ("false")
+Determines if the data backup functionality is *enabled* ("true"), or *disabled* ("false").

 * `BackupSources`
-Paths that will be backed up, if the data backup functionality is enabled
+Absolute paths to data that will be backed up, if the data backup functionality is enabled.

 * `BackupLocation`
-The location where backups are created
+The absolute path  where backups are created.

 * `ManifestApplications`
-Application data, which contains:
+Each application that will be launched by **dvn** has it's own block with the following data:

   *  `Name`
   The name of the application